 Famous Dead Ball Disputes

-The Ben Stokes overthrow in the 2019 World Cup, Ian Bell’s run-out, and controversies involving Daryl Harper showcase how dead-ball decisions can change match outcomes and spark global debate.
+The Ben Stokes overthrow in the 2019 World Cup, Ian Bell’s run-out, and the controversy surrounding Daryl Harper showcase how dead-ball decisions can affect the outcome of matches and cause global debate.

 Technology vs Umpire Decision